izzahni/Neural-Network-Dependency-Parser/README.md

 ## NEURAL NETWORK DEPENDENCY PARSER
-A Neural Network Dependency Parser using TensorFlow based on paper [A Fast and Accurate Dependency Parser using Neural Networks]
+Neural Network Dependency Parser using TensorFlow based on paper [A Fast and Accurate Dependency Parser using Neural Networks]
 Inspired by https://github.com/bryanlimy/neural-dependency-parser

 ### HOW TO RUN